Alvaro05RB/Obsidian-Trading-Dashboard/README.md

 ## 🧩 Required Obsidian Plugins

-To ensure the dashboard and all visualizations work properly, install the following Obsidian community plugins:
+To ensure the dashboard and all visualizations work properly, dashboard uses the following Obsidian community plugins:

 | Plugin | Purpose |
 |--------|----------|